isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 | 0900 – 0930 |                                                                                                       Address by Principal         |
 | 0930 – 0950 | Briefing<br><br>a.
 Introduction to School Leaders and Heads of Department<br><br>b.
 Registration Matters (Online sales of uniform, PE attire and books)<br><br>c.
 Orientation Programme for Sec 1<br><br>d.
 School Attire and General Appearance of SGSians |
 | 0950 – 1000 |          Q&A          |

+####  <u><b>Section B: Online Registration Form </b></u>

+As part of Sec 1 Registration, we would appreciate very much for parents/guardians to take some time to complete this [form](https://go.gov.sg/s1registrationformsgs2022) by Thursday, 23 December 2021.
+This is to allow us to get to know your child/ward better.